 Buildings and industries were relocated or burned down, trees and brush were removed from the future reservoir floor–all the work done predominantly by local laborers, African-Americans from the south and Italian immigrants.
 To control the fighting that arose between labor groups, a police force which became the New York City Department of Environmental Protection (NYCDEP) Police, was created.

 In sum, four towns were submerged while eight were relocated to build the Ashokan Reservoir.
 When the dam was completed, steam whistles were blown for an hour warning residents that the water was coming.
 Today, remnants of foundations, walls, and more can still be seen, particularly when water levels are lower–often in the fall.
 Although access to the reservoirs has been limited since 9/11, you can see some of those archeological finds from bridges.
+You can also hike and bike along a ridge of the reservoir.

 The last of the eminent domain lawsuits in the Ashkoan Reservoir area was not settled in 1940 and it was not until 2002 that New York City made any moves to acknowledge the history in the Esopus Valley.
 The NYCDEP installed an outdoor exhibition in Olive, New York that commemorated the lost towns and the feat of the aqueduct itself, with the intention to add exhibits at five other reservoirs (although we were not able to find that the exhibition or any others are still available).
+Signage now shows the sites of the former towns.

 The Delaware Aqueduct is the most recent of the city’s aqueducts and its story is similar to the Catskill Aqueduct–the Pepacton Reservoir (aka the Downsville Reservoir or the Downsville Dam) was formed by not only flooding four towns, but also submerging half of the existing Delaware and Northern Railroad.
 This reservoir provides 25% of the city’s drinking water, and combined the Catskill and Delaware Aqueduct provides 90% of the city’s water.